ServiceStack/Bundler/README.md

 ## Fast at Runtime and Build time
 The build scripts use only pure 'js' implementations which allows all compilation and minification to happen within a single process.

-Bunder is also designed for maximum runtime performance where no compilation/minification happens at runtime (they're all generated at compile-time).
+Bundler is also designed for maximum runtime performance since no compilation/minification happens at runtime.
-Even the generated HTML output is cached in memory in production mode - so it has almost **no runtime overhead**.
+Even the generated HTML output is cached in memory (in production mode) - so it has almost **no runtime overhead**.

 ## How it works